ondrik/automata-benchmarks/omega/state-of-buchi/README.md

 states, with various different parameters.
 No post-processing is applied to those automata, so some pre-filtering/reductions might be necessary (see the directories with HOA format for some pre-processed inputs).

+In the directories:

+ * `original/` denotes *original automata*
+ * `after-reduce/` denotes *after simplification using [REDUCE](http://www.languageinclusion.org/doku.php?id=tools)*
+ * `after-reduce-autfilt/` denotes *after simplification using [REDUCE](http://www.languageinclusion.org/doku.php?id=tools), followed by a simplification by SPOT's [autfilt](https://spot.lrde.epita.fr/)*.
+ * `one-hot-encoding/` denotes encoding into HOA format using one-hot encoding (every alphabet symbol is translated into a new atomic proposition)
+ * `binary-encoding/` denotes encoding into HOA format using binary encoding (log2 atomic propositions wrt size of input alphabet are used with each alphabet symbol being assigned a Boolean combination of atomic propositions)